jcvignoli/lumiere-movies/README.md

 ### Is it CSP compliant?

 Content Security Policy (CSP) is a webserver based security avoiding injections to your pages.
-It greatly improves the security of them.
+It greatly improves the security of your website.
 While WordPress is not yet fully CSP compliant, Lumière already is.
+Neither online javascripts nor stylesheets are added.

 ### Can I change the size of the poster pictures?